lordareicgnon/Walk_likelihood/README.md

 __U:__ &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; The optimal partition of the network of size N into m communities specified in a 2-dimensional array of size N X m.

-__comm_id:__ &nbsp; &nbsp; The community identity of each node for the corresponding partiion of the network, specified in a 1-dimensional array of size N.
+__comm_id:__ &nbsp; &nbsp; The community identity of each node for the partition of the network, specified in a 1-dimensional array of size N.

 __modularity:__ &nbsp; The modularity of the partition of the network.